LightForm-group/matflow-user-documentation/setup.md

 To install matflow, choose one of the options from the [official instructions][installation_instructions].
-Matflow is installed on a shared area on CSF3, but (currently) for full functionality i.e. being able to pass matflow parameters directly between tasks, you need (the same version of) matflow installed in the task environment.
+Matflow is installed on a shared area on CSF3, but (currently) for full functionality i.e. being able to pass matflow parameters directly between tasks, **you need (the same version of) matflow installed in the task environment**.

+I've found the easiest approach is to set up a python virtual environment for each project, which contains MatFlow and any other packages needed, and to use MatFlow from that python environment to submit the workflow.
+I also activate that same python virtual environment in any MatFlow task environments needed for the workflow (e.g. python_env, damask_parse_env, formable_env etc).

 ## Matflow environments